SSierraAl/SMI-ParticleSegmentation/README.md

 ## **Usage**

 - **Data Preprocessing:**
-    Run the data preprocessing script to prepare the datasets.
+    Run the data preprocessing script to prepare all the datasets.
     ```bash
     python main.py --input Particles_Data/Raw_Xum --output Particles_Data/DB_Xum
     ```

 - **Visualization:**
-    Evaluate the final segmentation.
+    If you want to obserb the general steps without go deeper you can check the following notebook.
     Visualization.ipynb
     ```